 - Help your child register to vote.

-- Determine whether or not your child will need a Special Needs Trust (SNT) or other financial plan.
+- Determine whether or not your child will need a Developmental Disabilities Trust (SNT) or other financial plan.

 Before Age 21: